nathancfox/single-cell-database/docs/scdb_spec_working.md

 field is stored as a separate HDF5 Dataset, named the name of the field.
 Each Dataset must be a 1-D array with the same length as the number of genes in the entry.
 If present, the field "description" attribute may be stored as an HDF5 Attribute named "description" attached to the relevant HDF5 Dataset.
 It must be a single scalar string containing the "description".
+The Group `lfile['/gene_author_annot']` must have an HDF5 Attribute named "column\_order".
+This is a '|'-delimited list of column names indicating the order they were in when they were stored (e.g. id|highlyvariable|marker).
+If there are no author annotated columns, this attribute must still exist, but should be an empty string.

 #### External Metadata <a name="external_metadata_structure"></a>